First Busey Corporation research snapshot

 ai Confidence

-High for reported financial results, share count, dividend history, market data, and valuation math because multiple independent sources agree.
-Medium for forward earnings, net interest margin trajectory, credit outcomes, and multiple expansion likelihood.
+High for reported price, share count, market cap, dividend, valuation math, and Q2 2026 results because multiple sources agree.
+Medium for forward earnings, net interest margin trajectory, and multiple expansion, since the rate path and acquisition integration are uncertain.

 investment Certainty